antonakv/packer-ob-nginx64/README.md

-# Create a vagrant virtualbox box with nginx ubuntu lts - name it nginx64 - README.md with instructions (github repo)
+# Kitchen-vagrant test that checks the vagrant virtualbox box have nginx - README.me with instructions

 ## Intro
 This manual is dedicated to create vagrant virtualbox base ubuntu lts box with nginx package installed.
 Tested on Mac OS X.